MitchDonley/nlp-project/README.md

 ```

 This process to complete training will require a GPU that is CUDA-compatible
+Everything below should be down with XLM as the current directory
 ## Getting the Data
 FYI the data is quite large (>30GB) for a local machine
 from the XLM directory